PissedPawn/SHOWCASE/README.md

 This project is to demonstrate different skills and knowledge I possess in Game Development with Unity.
 Project with include Shaders, State Managers, Behaviour Trees, NavMesh, Animation, Particles etc.

+Note: All of this stuff are the basic versions of functionalities I'm making for my upcoming game and fun little try-outs.

 Displayable progress so far:

 Inverse Kinematics for equipping different weapons like Rifle, Spear (more will be added) in different states like Idle, Aim: